 What the UNESCO announcement about Italian cuisine means to us, and to the world

-In December, Italy celebrated an announcement by UNESCO.
-Italian cuisine is an intangible cultural heritage.
+In December, Italy celebrated an announcement by UNESCO: Italian cuisine has been recognized as an Intangible Cultural Heritage of Humanity.
 Not just a dish.
 Not just an ingredient.
 The entirety of Italian cuisine.
+It is the first gastronomic tradition in the world to be given this recognition.

 So why the UNESCO announcement?
 Among its many activities, UNESCO seeks to foster world peace by promoting the protection and safeguarding of the world's cultural heritage.
 They believe that “culture enriches our lives in countless ways and helps build inclusive, innovative and resilient communities.”
 Originally, the cultural preservation was focused on physical sites, but later it was expanded to protect the value of intangible cultural heritage, the living practices of a community, including the knowledge, rituals, traditions, and the people who embody and enact them to create culture.